Lewickiy/arrayarrays/README.md

-- How to reed a two-demensional array faster: row by row or column by column?
+- How to reed a two-dimensional array faster: row by row or column by column?
 -